regpy/regpy/doc/sphinx/source/Operators.rst

 Commbined adjoint and derivative
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now in some use cases it might be beneficial to not construct many object in the image space.
-Thus we may not want to evalute the operator (or derivate) and then apply its adjoint on the output but rather use a simplefied and less memory consuming implementation for this concatenation.
+Now in some use cases it might be beneficial to not construct any object in the image space.
+Thus we may not want to evalute the operator
+(or derivate) and then apply its adjoint on the output but rather use a simplefied and less memory consuming implementation for this concatenation.
 In such a case one can use the `_adjoint_derivative` method and then calling linearize with the additional flag `adjoint_derivative` to get a third output which is a linear operator for the concatenation.

 .. warning::
-    Note that this simplefication is currently under further development and there are currently no solvers that rely on this reduction!
+    Note that this simplification is currently under further development and the released branch currently contains no solvers that rely on this reduction!